 - It levels the playing field for medical residencies.

 - Individuals will be less likely to create a parallel curriculum.

 Some disadvantages of the pass/fail scoring method are:

 - Numerical scores may encourage students to study more.

 - It is unclear what criteria will be involved in residency selection.

 Medlearnity Offers USMLE Step 1 Tutoring Services

-Medlearnity helps current medical students prepare for USMLE Step 1 exams.
+Medlearnity helps current medical students by offering USMLE Step 1 tutoring courses.
 We understand the importance of test preparation, so we connect you to highly-trained tutors from leading medical schools and healthcare centers in the United States.
 Our team helps you grasp core concepts through tutoring programs that are 100 percent remote for convenience.
 Meet with one of our instructors via Zoom for a personalized experience.